45 Flight Range & Endurance

 Therefore, if the BSFC or the TSFC is known, then the corresponding fuel flow rate curves can be determined (estimated) because they are proportional to the power required for a propeller-driven airplane and the thrust for a jet-driven airplane.
 A generic fuel flow example is shown in the figure below.
 Notice that there is an airspeed on the fuel flow curve at which the minimum fuel flow is required for flight (point A) and also an airspeed where the ratio of the airspeed/fuel flow is a maximum (point B), both operating points being significant in terms of flight operations.

-A generic fuel flow curve for an airplane will mimic the shape of a jet aircraft’s thrust and propeller aircraft’s power-required curves.
+An airplane’s generic fuel flow curve will mimic the shape of a jet aircraft’s thrust and propeller aircraft’s power-required curves.

 For a given quantity of fuel carried on the airplane, the airspeed to fly for minimum fuel flow (point A) will correspond to the flight conditions to achieve the longest flight time, i.e., the maximum flight endurance.
 The tangent of the straight line from (0,0) to the fuel flow curve (point B) corresponds to the condition that the airspeed ratio to fuel flow is at a maximum.
 Because distance (in still air or zero winds) is the product of airspeed and a given flight time, point A corresponds to the furthest still air distance covered for a given quantity of fuel, i.e., this will be the airspeed to fly to achieve the best range.